izikeros/blog/content/posts/posts/2019-08-23-cli-toolbelt-for-datascience.md

 There are plenty of tools designed to ease the life of a Data Scientist.
 In this group, the special place has tools that are used from the command line.
 They are special because are available for most operating systems and are designed with Unix philosophy in mind: they do one thing extremely well, they can be chained creating convenient workflows.

 ![Diagram of cli tools for data science](/images/cli_tools_1/cli_tools.png)

 <a id="textutils-from-gnu-coreutils"></a>
 ## Textutils from GNU Coreutils
 From my experience, I have benefited most from mastering the GNU Coreutils.
-This is the collection of shellutils, fileutils, and textutils - and in this post, I will be discussing the latter one.
+This is the collection of shellutils, fileutils, and textutils - and in this post, I will be discussing the latter.

 *Table 1.
 Textutils - text processing tools, part of GNU Coreutils*